daizutabi/ivory/docs/tutorial/core.md

 run.optimizer
 ```

-This means that you can compare optimizer algorithms easily through multiple runs with minimul effort.
+This means that you can compare optimizer algorithms easily through multiple runs with minimum effort.

 ### Creating a run from a client

-In the above examples, we created runs using the `experiment.create_run()` method.
-In addtion, you can do the same thing by `client.create_run()` with an experiment name as the first argument.
+In the above examples, we created runs using the `experiment.create_run()`.
+In addition, you can do the same thing by `client.create_run()` with an experiment name as the first argument.
 The following code blocks are equivalent.

 #Code
 ~~~python